Summer Camp: Physical Literacy Specialist

 This opportunity is now closed

-SETTING: The Canada Games Centre Summer Camp Program is in its 8th year and continues to grow.
-Our program is available for children between the ages of 5 to 12 and takes advantage of all that our 176,000 square foot state-of-the-art community recreation facility has to offer.
-Typical days include everything from swimming in one of the three pools in our massive aquatics centre, playing physically active games on the 52,000 square feet of hardwood court space in our field house, running laps on our 200-metre 6-lane indoor track, crafts and classroom activities in one of our many community rooms, as well as outdoor play opportunities on our brand new playground.
-Visit us at www.canadagamescentre.ca.
+The Canada Games Centre summer camp program is available for children between the ages of 5 and 12 and takes advantage of all that our 176,000-square foot state-of-the-art community recreation facility has to offer.
+Typical days include swimming in our massive Aquatics Centre, playing physically-active games on our 52,000-square feet of hardwood court space in our Field House, running laps on our 200-metre six-lane indoor Track, crafting and classroom activities in one of our many community rooms, as well as outdoor play opportunities on our brand new playground.

 - Plan and deliver all daily Fundamental Movement Skill sessions